 And how did that happen?
 A second opinion from another consultant I saw in my hometown where I moved back to.
 I instantly took a liking to him upon first meeting and his public service (NHS) was far greater than the private sector.
 He reviewed all my historic notes, the events that happened, he made things happen in terms of moving forward, explained everything in human language and most reassuringly of all, wanted ‘to put things to bed’ for me.
 He actually wanted to help me as individual, provide a proper diagnosis and explanation and a thorough, detailed treatment plan.
 The legacy medication I had been on for 1.5 years with the previous consultant was completely changed- yes, a whole new set and plan.

 And that was when I heard about and properly understood COPD and Emphysema (the specific type of COPD).
-It also transpired that I was steroid resistant (the go to pill for asthma and COPD sufferers) and that it was a unique genetic deficiency (and not heavy smoking).
+It also transpired that I was maybe steroid resistant (the go to pill for asthma and COPD sufferers), that it was something else, potentially genetic but yet to be discovered (and not heavy smoking).
 These things were like a lightbulb moment, but it also meant I had an ANSWER.
 Of all those months I wondered what was wrong with me and why I was ‘weird’, this changed things forever.
 I had clarity that there was scientifically something wrong, and it wasn’t my lifestyle choice, or what I ate, or anything like that that made me blame myself.
 Plus it was more common than I thought, that in hindsight, I questioned why I didn’t know about it- COPD and Air Pollution is linked to 40,000 deaths per year!
 But now I’m more knowledgable.